Annual Meeting and Announcements

 Ethics and EHRs: Best Practices for Patient Care and Training

 - What ethical and professional challenges do electronic health records (EHRs) present for physicians?

 - Do EHRs and "copy and paste" support high-quality patient care and provide a teaching tool for trainees?

 - Can EHRs enhance patient-physician communication and team-based care?

 National Healthcare Decisions Day

-The 6th Annual National Healthcare Decisions Day was held on April 16, 2013.
-The goal of the National Healthcare Decisions Day initiative is to ensure that "all adults with decision-making capacity in the United States have the information and opportunity to communicate and document their healthcare decisions."
-A collaborative effort among national, state and community organizations, NHDD is intended to increase awareness of the purposes and benefits of advance care planning, make resources for completing an advance directive available to those wishing to complete a directive, and encourage conversations with family, friends and health care providers about future healthcare wishes.
-For more information about National Healthcare Decisions Day, please visit their website at www.nhdd.org.
+The 9th Annual National Healthcare Decisions Day (NHDD) will be held on April 16, 2016.
+A collaborative effort among national, state and community organizations, NHDD is intended to ensure that "all adults with decision-making capacity in the United States have the information and opportunity to communicate and document their healthcare decisions."
+NHDD activities aim to increase awareness of the purposes and benefits of advance care planning, make resources for completing an advance directive available to those wishing to complete a directive, and encourage conversations with family, friends and health care providers about future healthcare wishes.
+Over the past seven years, NHDD has succeeded in reaching millions of people with information about advance directives and National Healthcare Decisions Day, and over 29,000 advance directives have been completed on National Healthcare Decision Days themselves.
+For more information about becoming involved in National Healthcare Decisions Day, visit their website at www.nhdd.org.

 Fenway Guide to Lesbian, Gay, Bisexual, and Transgender Health, 2nd Edition

 This new edition reflects recent clinical and social changes and continues to present the important issues facing practitioners and their LGBT patients.
 Read more about the Guide.
 Also see ACP's recent policy position paper on LGBT health disparities.